MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-deploy-web-service-publish-manage-in-r.md

 ### Realtime R web services

 Once you've built a predictive model, in many cases the next step is to operationalize the model.
 That is to generate predictions from the pre-trained model in real time.
-In this scenario,where new data often become available one row at a time, latency becomes the critical metric.
+In this scenario, where new data often become available one row at a time, latency becomes the critical metric.
 It is important to respond with the single prediction (or score) as quickly as possible.

 Realtime web services, introduced in R Server 9.1, offer even lower latency and better load to produce results faster and score more models in parallel.
-The improved performance boost comes from the fact that these web services use the R objects you create when you train the model without themselves relying on an R interpreter at consumption time.
+The improved performance boost comes from the fact that these web services do not rely on an R interpreter at consumption time even though the services use the R objects created by the model.
 Therefore, no additional resources or time is spent spinning up an R session for each call.
 Additionally, since the model is cached in memory, it is only loaded once.
 This type of web takes only R models created with [supported functions](#realtime) and does not support arbitrary R code.

 Realtime web services, like all web services, are also identified by their name and version.
 These lower latency, faster load services take only a model object created with supported functions.
 No other R code is supported with Realtime web services.
 Additionally, you do not need to specify inputs or outputs since realtime web services default to data.frame inputs and outputs automatically.